LT-IntroToAI-SY2324/intro-to-python-adriirmr/a1_writeup.md

 2. Describe some similarities and differences that you found between python and other programming languages you have used in the past?
 Some similarities and differences that I found between python and other programming lanuages that I have used in the past is the way that some of the functions work, like printing texts or making lists is very similar.
+However, some of the codes that python uses are also easier and more efficient than javascript or other programming languages.

 3. What are some things that you learned through this assignment?
-Some things thay I learned through this assignent is that python is a coding language that is very similar to Javascript.
+Some things that I learned through this assignent is that python is a coding language that is very similar to Javascript.
 Also that python can be a lot of debugging as making mistakes can happen a lot when you run a code.
+This assingment also refreshed me on how ot code certain things, such as how to use lists and returns.
+Another thing I learned through this assingment is  how python works and functions with code. practicing and observing